-Task Description "Import the Power Bl Template" on page 48 Import the Power BI templates for the workloads that you want to monitor in VDX Monitoring.
+Task Description "Import the Power BI Template" on page 48 Import the Power BI templates for the workloads that you want to monitor in VDX Monitoring.
 "Share a Report Using Power BI Service" on page 49 Share the report created from the Power BI Template with others using the Power BI Service.
-"Verify the Power BI Template" on page 1 Ensure that the template installed successfully.